 My basic views on personal finance are that I value simplicity over complexity, pragmatism over sophistication, and I believe that money is a gift from God and a means to an end and not an end in itself.
 My goals for this blog, and through the other services I offer, are to help make the world a bit better for us, our families, our churches, and our communities by encouraging us to live within our means, save prudently, invest wisely, and give generously of our time and our resources during all stages of life.
 In other words, to be a good steward of everything God has given us.

 In terms of my education background, I have a B.S. degree in psychology and sociology from Rollins College, studied in the M.A. in Counseling program at the University of Central Florida, earned an M.B.A. from Florida Institute of Technology, and have done post-graduate work at Nova Southeastern University (Computer Information Systems) and Reformed Theological Seminary (Theological Studies).
-I am also a graduate of the Executive Leadership Training Program at Emory University in Atlanta and have taken a number of other leadership development training classes throughout my business career.
+I am also a graduate of the Executive Leadership Training Program at Emory University in Atlanta and have taken a number of other leadership development and management training classes throughout my business career.

 Much of what I have learned about retirement stewardship comes from my own research and experience.
 I have an “always learning and growing” perspective on life and business, so I continually read about and study this topic as well as others.

 In addition to writing for this blog, I am also a financial and stewardship coach.
 I am currently focusing my activities on the stewardship ministry in my local church, but I may expand that in the future.

 I am trained as a Financial Master Series Coach* by The Lampo Group (Ramsey Solutions) and lead the stewardship ministry at my home church.
 I also lead Ramsey Solutions’ Financial Peace University (FPU) seminars at my church.
 In addition to my training from The Lampo Group, I am also a graduate of Dan Miller’s (48Days.com) Coaching with Excellence training program.